U.S. judge halts Trump policy of returning asylum seekers to Mexico

 “This is what they were planning on implementing on a large scale.
 That would have been a complete game changer in the way our asylum system works,” she said.

 Rabinovitz said the groups that brought the lawsuit needed to discuss what could be done for the hundreds of refugees who are awaiting their cases in Mexico.

 She said as their cases are heard, they will be returned to the United States, but that could take months.

 The plaintiffs include legal service organizations and migrants who fled Guatemala, Honduras and El Salvador to escape what they said was extreme violence, rape and death threats.

-Gabriela Orellana, 26, an asylum seeker from El Salvador who was scheduled to have her first hearing on Tuesday, was delighted by the news of the judge’s ruling.
+Gabriela Orellana, 26, an asylum seeker from El Salvador who was scheduled to have her first hearing on Tuesday, was delighted by news of the judge’s ruling.

 “I’m crying from happiness,” she told Reuters.
 She is not one of the plaintiffs in the case.